markjacksonfishing/jenkinsci-on-kubernetes/README.md

-Here’s the updated `README.md` with steps for using the `getstarted.sh` script as well as the manual steps.

----

 # Welcome to Jenkins on Kubernetes!

 This guide will help you set up Jenkins on Kubernetes using Minikube in a few simple steps.
 Follow the instructions below to get started.